 Yes!
 A fabric labeled “pre-washed” or “pre-shrunk” only means the fabric has been finished in a way that softened the hand-feel and drape.
 It doesn’t mean the majority of shrinkage has been removed.
 Be sure to pre-shrink your canvas yardage so your slipcover doesn’t shrink later on.

 7. I want a durable canvas for my slipcover but I don’t like wrinkles?
 What do you recommend?

 100% cotton canvas in any weight will wrinkle.
-Level of wrinkle varies from extreme to low.
+Level of wrinkle varies from low to extreme.
 Some cotton-poly canvas fabrics like this rustic stonewashed canvas and this more upscale two-toned canvas wrinkle less then 100% cotton .

 8. I found a cotton canvas I like but its dry clean only.
 Can it be washed?